craftablescience/MareTF/README.md

   -y, --yes                                    Automatically say yes to any prompts.
   -n, --no                                     Automatically say no to any prompts.
                                                Overrides --yes.
-  -q, --quiet                                  Don't print anything to stdout or stderr
+  --quiet                                      Don't print anything to stdout or stderr
                                                (assuming program arguments are parsed
                                                successfully).
   --no-recurse                                 If the input path is a directory, do not enter